River Heights Chamber Policy Positions

-The River Heights Chamber of Commerce prides itself in being the watchdog for the local business community.
-At the December 15, 2016 Board of Directors meeting, the River Heights Chamber of Commerce Board of Directors reviewed and adopted the following legislative priorities set forth by the Minnesota Chamber of Commerce Federation for the upcoming 2017 legislative session.
+The River Heights Chamber of Commerce prides itself on being the watchdog for the local business community.
+At the December 21, 2017, Board of Directors meeting, the River Heights Chamber of Commerce Board of Directors reviewed and adopted the following legislative priorities set forth by the Minnesota Chamber of Commerce Federation for the 2018 legislative session.

 2018 Minnesota Chamber Federation Priorities adopted by the River Heights Chamber of Commerce:

 The 2017 legislature passed the largest transportation funding bill in nearly a decade.
 Nearly $2 billion of transportation-related sales taxes will be captured and directed to the state’s transportation system over the next 10 years.
 This includes 100% of the revenues generated from the sales tax on rental cars and approximately 60% of revenues generated from the sales tax on auto parts.
 The Minnesota Chamber has been a strong advocate for the investment of these transportation-related General Fund resources in transportation infrastructure and services.
 We support the full dedication of the auto parts sales tax to transportation.

 This dedication can be achieved statutorily through the biennial budget process.
 Every person, every business, every government body, and every non-profit organization in Minnesota benefits directly from Minnesota’s transportation infrastructure.
 As such, the business community believes transportation is a high economic and public safety infrastructure priority that should be included in General Fund appropriations.